worldoptimizer/HypeClipPath/README.md

 # HypeClipPath
 ![](https://forums.tumult.com/uploads/db2156/original/3X/2/a/2a97365453b5d974fecffc2ca70ff14cf37dcf93.png)
 This extension aims at offering clipPath support for vector shapes, as long as this isn't supported native.
-As this is an old extension I always wanted to rewrite or was waiting to be implemented by Tumult, I never uploaded it to GitHub.
-As people are using it, and it is beneficial to people not needing to support ancient IE versions, I uploaded it to GitHub to keep track of the small bug fixes.
+Waiting for it to be implemented by Tumult, in addition to my urge to rewrite the code base one day, lead to me never uploaded this extension to GitHub.
+As people are actively using it nowadays, and it is beneficial to have a CDN and version control, I uploaded it now to GitHub to keep track of the small bug maintenance bug fixes I apply over time.
+For now, that is all I am planing for this repository, so there is no roadmap or further development planed.

 Content Delivery Network (CDN)
 --